 With the help of the accounting systems, all the financial transactions are recorded and then used for varied accounting and financial reports in the firm.
 Moreover, certain financial reports are solicited by the tax authorities and other financial institutions in Croatia.
 Also, the registration of employees and payroll services are part of the necessary accounting services for a firm.
 It is important to properly manage the accounting documents of a firm, and consultants in the field are at your disposal as soon as you register a company.

 Tax minimization for Croatian companies

 The Croatian government has recently implemented a set of fiscal measures aimed at reforming the tax system.
-The incorporation of new companies, start-ups and small entrepreneurship is strongly encouraged through tax incentives.
-The corporate income tax rate of 12% is applicable under partocular conditions, to companies in Croatia.
+The incorporation of new companies, start-ups, and small entrepreneurship is strongly encouraged through tax incentives.
+The corporate income tax rate of 12% is applicable under particular conditions, to companies in Croatia.
 Other measures of tax minimization for Croatian companies include:

 Other tax minimization strategies for Croatian companies